MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/Enter-PSSession.md

 For more information about the values of this parameter, see [AuthenticationMechanism Enum](/dotnet/api/system.management.automation.runspaces.authenticationmechanism).

+> [!CAUTION]
-Caution: Credential Security Support Provider (CredSSP) authentication, in which the user's credentials are passed to a remote computer to be authenticated, is designed for commands that require authentication on more than one resource, such as accessing a remote network share.
-This mechanism increases the security risk of the remote operation.
-If the remote computer is compromised, the credentials that are passed to it can be used to control the network session.
+> Credential Security Support Provider (CredSSP) authentication, in which the user's credentials are
+> passed to a remote computer to be authenticated, is designed for commands that require
+> authentication on more than one resource, such as accessing a remote network share.
+This mechanism
+> increases the security risk of the remote operation.
+If the remote computer is compromised, the
+> credentials that are passed to it can be used to control the network session.

 ```yaml
 Type: System.Management.Automation.Runspaces.AuthenticationMechanism